 Findings

-- Controlling for individual susceptibility, Chatbot significantly outperformed both Reading (p=.004) and Writing (p=.033).
+- When controlling for individual susceptibility (Inoculation Effectiveness measure), Chatbot significantly outperformed both Reading (p=.004) and Writing (p=.033).

-- Effect sizes varied by topic: exercise/mental health and binge drinking yielded larger certainty drops than dental hygiene or nature protection.
+- Inoculation effects varied by topic: exercise/mental health and binge drinking showed larger certainty drops than dental hygiene and protecting nature.

-- LIWC showed Forty’s conversations were less Analytic, more Authentic, and richer in Cognition, Conflict, Emotion, and Health language than reference chatbot dialogues, and substantially longer.
+- LIWC analysis showed chatbot conversations were less Analytic, more Authentic, and higher in Cognition, Conflict, Emotion, and Health words than reference dialogues, and significantly longer.

-- Qualitative mechanisms: chatbot adaptability, fostering independent research, trust through partnership rather than authority, and interactional friction as the dominant barrier.
+- Qualitative themes: adaptability, fostering independent thinking, trust through partnership rather than authority, and interactional friction as the key barrier.

 Connections